quantixx/template-presentation/README.md

 from 2021, with more colors and more diversity.
 In 2022, Devoxx France is not only a Java conference.
 It's one of the largest conference in Europe with 2900 attendees and 220 speakers during 3 days.

 ### What is the recommended format for the templates?

 Almost all presentations are recorded during Devoxx France.
 Your presentation will be available few weeks after Devoxx France on the [Youtube Devoxx channel](https://www.youtube.com/channel/UCsVPQfo5RZErDL41LoWvk0A)

 We recommend that you keep the 16/9 ratio format for optimal display.

-This year we record your laptop video output directly and thus we won't need PDF or your slides after the presentation.
-Feel free to use any presentation technologies, but try to follow our guidelines and the color chart.

 Devoxx France are not mandatory.
 If you prefer to use your own presentation, do it.